wwhitehead/ChaosMinds-Game-Tools/README.md

-# Apex Game Tools
+# ChaosMind Game Tools

-All products related to path finding an steering can be found under **Apex Path Suite**.
+All products related to path finding an steering can be found under **ChaosMind Path Suite**.

-Apex Utility AI found under **Apex Utility AI**.
+ChaosMind Utility AI found under **ChaosMind Utility AI**.

-The Apex libraries used by both product are found under **Apex Libraries**.
+The ChaosMind Utility libraries used by both product are found under **ChaosMind Utility Libraries**.